 Although limits in depth range, sensor availability and power supply mean that gliders will supplement rather than fully replace ship borne observations, the novel use of gliders to monitor the state of the global ocean opens up huge opportunities not only for understanding the state of the ocean, but also for undertaking new research that will build on our ability to predict future climate states.

-SAMS currently operates two Seagliders
+SAMS currently operates seven Seagliders

 About the NAGB

 The North Atlantic Glider Base welcomes scientists from all over the world to bring Gliders to SAMS for deep water testing, launch and recovery for North Atlantic missions, and for advice on operations and on real-time data delivery.
 We also provide access to our gliders and AUV for development and trial of new sensors.

 - Access to laboratory space for pre-mission Glider preparation including ballasting